kunoada/Cardano/jormungandr_controller/README.md

 - Leader check, which makes sure that only one node is leader, while having blocks
 - Telegram bot
     - Notifies when a node is out of sync
-    - Restart command can be executed
+    - Restart command can be executed through bot
+    - If any changes in the amount of delegations
+    - How many blocks a node is assigned at epoch transition

 ### Dependencies needed;
 - PyYAML